 The school was attended by Robert Subukwe; Nelson Mandela and Raymond Mhlaba

 The Healdtown High School.
 The Eagle is the symbol of the school.
 The staff of the school anticipate an upgrade of facilities.
 Students have been sent home due to the spread of Covid virus.
 Matrics will soon write their last exams before completing their high school years.
+Back to Fort Beaufort we find the Martello Tower.
+A British fort built during the mid 1800's.
+There is another one of these at Simonstown.

 Leaving Fort Beaufort for Alice.
 In Alice is this run down collapsed Fort.
 Built by the British.
 It is now almost unrecognisable as a fort.